 As an example of just how kid-friendly this city, Chicago even hosts Kidzapalooza, the child-friendly of music festival Lollapalooza!

 However, being a city, Chicago could feel overwhelming, especially if you are not from a big city yourself.
 Therefore it is helpful to know a few things before you go.

 If you are going on a boat trip on Lake Michigan or any one of the Great Lakes, make sure that the boat in question has child-sized life jackets and safety equipment available.

 Depending on what season you travel to Chicago in, you will need to pack for the weather.
 In the winter, from November to March, the weather can bring freezing conditions, so layers and making sure everyone’s wrapped up warm is important – as are the potential hazards of getting around a city that’s so cold with children in tow.

 On the other hand, summer months can mean sunny days with high humidity; you will want to make sure that you prepare for that, too.
 Sunscreen, sun hats, and plenty of water to keep hydrated are all musts.

 You should be fine taking Chicago’s public transport with children.
 In fact, children aged 7 and under can ride on the L Train and public buses for free; children will love the L, an elevated train that runs through the city.
-A tip would be to make sure that you avoid travelling during rush hour as it can be quite overwhelming.

 There is a lot to see and do for families in Chicago, but you should try and be flexible with what you do; know when to take a break, as it could be overwhelming for you, and think about eating dinner earlier to avoid crowds.
 Always pack snacks – nobody likes to be hangry!